Maria Auxiliadora Water Project – Paraguay

 This project is to complete the water system, including installing a pump on the well, building a water tower and tank, and installing water lines to the remaining houses in the community.

 The well and tower site are on the properties of community members that have agreed to donate the use of their land to house the well-system, lines, and tower.

 The well was excavated in 2016 at a depth of 120 meters with a water pressure of 12,000 liters/hour (as of testing date 07/05/2017).

 The primary components of the project will be to:

 (1) Coordinate with the water commission leaders, the local municipality, and the well company’s engineer to equip the well with a motor and transformer

 (2) Erect and connect the 15,000-liter steel water tower to the well system

 (3) Utilize a government-donated backhoe to excavate and install short distance water lines to the remaining 16 of 36 community properties that are not already connected to the system

-(4) Work with community leadership to establish water system management techniques, and water hygiene and quality standards
+(4) Work with community leaders to establish water system management techniques, and water hygiene and quality standards

 A series of workshops on effective leadership and organization will be conducted, facilitated by Peace Corps Volunteers (PCVs), covering topics related to water system management, organizational transparency, and accountability standards.
 Through these workshops, the commission and community members have the opportunity to develop and implement a long-term management plan for the water system, resulting in a stronger relationship of respect and trust among the community members that will ensure the longevity of the water system.